Samsung Receives Forbes Award, Says Nigeria Is Investment Hub

 “Samsung believes in the future of Africa; we have a Pan African vision; Nigeria is a key element in this vision looking at its centralised location and the access to serve markets in the West African region and beyond.
 Africa in particular has among the biggest youth population in the world with the biggest natural resources reserves.
 Our intention and goal is to turn our yard as the African hub for ship building, repair, and maintenance; Youth Empowerment including, capacity training and development,” Lee explained.

-Lee said SHIN has trained and certified hundreds of Nigeria youth in world class accreditation of key skill sets such as welding, blasting, painting, fitting and scaffolding height access.
+Lee noted that over the last few years, SHIN has trained and certified hundreds of Nigeria youth in world class accreditation of key skill sets such as welding, blasting, painting, fitting and scaffolding height access.

 “We have shown our ability to deliver in the most demanding terrains in the world.
 Our teams are ready to take the next phase of our African journey, working together with the Federal Government of Nigeria and its Agencies and international oil companies to develop the most efficient and sustainable projects in the continent,” Lee added.